-Esther's message in reply to Mordecai was: "All the king's courtiers and the people of the king's provinces know that if any person, man or woman, enters the king's presence in the inner court without having been summoned, they are to be put to death.
+Esther's message in reply to Mordecai was: "All the king's courtiers and the people of the king's provinces know that if any person, man or woman, enters the king's presence in the inner court without having been summoned, there is but one law for that person - the death sentence.
 Only if the king extends the golden scepter to the uninvited visitor may he or she live.
 Now I have not been summoned to visit the king for the last thirty days."

-Esther's message was meant to communicate her two concerns: Firstly, entering without being summoned poses a risk of death, and even if the king chooses to spare her, it would be seen as an act of grace rather than justice.
+Esther's message was meant to communicate her two main concerns: Firstly, entering without being summoned poses a risk of death, and even if the king chooses to spare her, it would be seen as an act of grace rather than justice.
 This would limit her ability to advocate or plead on behalf of her people effectively.